IronCore864/amazon-eu-price-compare/README.md

 chrome-extension

 # Version 1.3.0 Updates:
+- Add options page
 - Add product rank.
-If you select "show ranks" from options page, product rank in each country will be shown(main category).

-# Version 1.2.2 Updates:
-- Add options page.
-In this page you can choose if you'd like to show product ranks or not.
-Default is false.
+By default it's not shown.
+Can be enabled in options page.
+Only main category rank is shown.

 # Version 1.2.1 Updates:
 - If you are visiting Amazon UK, prices are shown in both EUR and GBP (Thanks to UK user Richard Burgess's suggestion).